yqiaorong/TNG/README.md

   * compile_chunk_profile.py

 - [ ] The above scripts have problems of finding the info of bin_start and bin_end as well.

+* 3_comoving_to_phys.py

+  This script converts the data from TNG300 from comoving unit to phys unit, and it should only be run once.

 * 4_add_accretion.py --sim_type --snapnum